btkostner/shorty/README.md

 SECRET_KEY_BASE=
 ```

-For more information can be found in the section below.
+More information can be found in the [environmental variables section](#Environmental-Variables) below.

 Then you will want to migrate your database with this command: